Retire in Ecuador

 When we asked people living in Ecuador what life is like and how people spend their time, they said:

 "Living in Ecuador as an expat or digital nomad can be an incredibly rewarding experience.
 With its picturesque landscapes and vibrant culture, it's no wonder that more and more expats are choosing to make Ecuador their home.
 Many expats and digital nomads choose to settle in the larger cities such as Guayaquil, Quito, and Cuenca which offer all the amenities of a larger city with a more relaxed atmosphere.
 Ecuador's cost of living, coupled with its relaxed visa requirements make it an ideal choice for those who want to live abroad.
 Furthermore, the country is remarkably diverse with its own unique cultures, landscapes, and people, making it an excellent choice for those who want to explore and experience something different.
-With its temperate climate, stunning nature, and friendly people, Ecuador is a great choice for expats and digital nomads looking to live and work abroad," said one retiree in living in Ecuador.
+With its temperate climate, stunning nature, and friendly people, Ecuador is a great choice for expats and digital nomads looking to live and work abroad," explained a retiree in Ecuador.

 "People here have one main priority- putting food on the table and caring for their family.
 They work 7 days a week when they have work.
 They sell items on the street, bake bread and torts for sale, clean, do general labor or what they can to exist.
 They are mostly industrious, though there are those few who will loaf, steal, and rob to stay alive.
 Those with solid jobs then concentrate on their children and homes.
 The wealthy associate with others like themselves.
 Most are middle class here- which would be considered dirt poor in the US.
 I have not met a single discourteous or unkind person toward foreigners.
 Everyone says Good morning or afternoon as you meet.
 They are respectful of older persons and help those whom are infirm and need assistence.
-In many ways it is like the US was back in the 1950's when life was slower, easier going and people had respect for each other," remarked one retiree in Bahia de Caracruz.
+In many ways it is like the US was back in the 1950's when life was slower, easier going and people had respect for each other," explained one retiree living in Bahia de Caracruz.

 What do I need to know before retiring in Ecuador?